The GENCODE Project: Encyclopædia of genes and gene variants

 GENCODE collaborators

-We are working in close collaboration with various other research groups around the world.
-These include the NCBI (eg. Terence Murphy, CCDS project), CSHL (Tom Gingeras group) and others.
+We are working in close collaboration with various other resources and research groups around the world.
+These include the NCBI (Terence Murphy, CCDS project), Dana Farber Cancer Institute (Marc Vidal and David Hill, CCSB), and others.

 Please contact us if you would like to start a collaboration with the GENCODE project.